Does it really matter how much money a movie makes? Should the public even care about box office results?

 Assumption #3: Only about 50 cents of every theatrical dollar will go to the studio.
 This varies considerably — domestically, a major studio might receive up to 65% of gross box office in the first few weeks of release, with that number dropping toward 50% in subsequent weeks, while overseas a studio might only be able to pocket 35% or 40% of the ticket price (in China it’s only around 25%); but 50% seems to be the agreed-upon figure.

 Assumption #4: The VOD/disk/cable post-theatrical revenue stream is decent, but in no way can it match the gross earnings of a hit theatrical release.
-In fact, more often than not, VOD revenues will go hand-in-hand with theatrical box office, i.e, a movie that does poorly in theaters is not going to be a huge money-maker on VOD.
+In fact, more often than not, theatrical box office will be a predictor of VOD revenue, i.e, a movie that does poorly in theaters is not going to be a huge money-maker on VOD.

 Okay, four basic assumptions.
 Let’s plug in a movie.